Tiffany Granath

 Tiffany Granath is an American actress and satellite radio personality.

 Career

 Following graduation from high school, Granath moved to Los Angeles, California to pursue a career in dance and wound up touring with both The Beach Boys and Bette Midler.
-Tiffany subsequently went on to act in a handful of films and TV shows as well as appear in assorted Playboy videos.
+She subsequently went on to act in a handful of films and TV shows as well as appear in assorted Playboy videos.

+In the early 2000s, Granath was the co-host of Night Calls on Playboy TV alongside Juli Ashton.
+The pair hosted the Playboy Radio show of the same name.

 Granath was the former host of the Tiffany Granath Show on Playboy Radio.
 The show was abruptly cancelled in 2013.

-Tiffany can now be heard via Mobile App Spreaker live Mondays and Wednesdays 11am west 2pm east.
-Fridays the show broadcasts via the web from California at the TradioV studios along with producers Marie "The Dirt" Lanza and Barry Funkhouser.

 Replays of the show may be heard anytime on iHeartRadio.